revgizmo/zoomstudentengagement_cursor/background-agent-docker-error-investigation.md

 ### Root Cause Confirmed
 The error message "building with 'default' instance using docker driver" confirms that Cursor background agents default to using Docker and expect a `Dockerfile` in the root directory.

-### Solution: Minimal Dockerfile
+### Solution: Proper Background Agent Configuration
-Created a minimal `Dockerfile` that satisfies the default condition:
+Based on our documented research in `BACKGROUND_AGENT_DOCKER_FIX.md`, the solution requires:

+1. **Minimal Dockerfile**: A simple Dockerfile that provides the basic environment
+2. **Proper .cursor/environment.json**: The official Cursor configuration file that specifies which Dockerfile to use

+**Minimal Dockerfile**:
 ```dockerfile
 # Minimal Dockerfile for Cursor Background Agent Default Condition
 # This file satisfies the "default" condition that Cursor background agents expect